nunofachada/perfandpubtools/README.md

 #### 4.2.9\.
 Scalability of the different implementations for increasing model sizes

-In a slightly more complex scenario than the one described in example 6, here we use the [perfstats] function to plot the scalability of the different [PPHPC] implementations for increasing model sizes.
-Using the variables defined in the previous examples, the following command plot the equivalent to figure 5a of reference [\[1\]](#ref1):
+In a slightly more complex scenario than the one described in a [previous example](#pphpccompdiffimpl), here we use the [perfstats] function to plot the scalability of the different [PPHPC] implementations for increasing model sizes.
+Using the variables defined in the previous examples, the following command generates the equivalent to figure 5a of reference [\[1\]](#ref1):

 ```matlab
 perfstats(4, 'NL', nlv1, 'ST', stv1, 'EQ', eqv1t12, 'EX', exv1t12, 'ER', erv1t12, 'OD', odv1t12);